-Here's a list of the most commonly used language unique ti the taxi trade.
+Here's a list of the most commonly used language unique to the taxi trade in London.
+Can you think of anymore?
+Are there any more outside of London?

 A Churchill - Refers to a meal.
 Winston Churchill kindly gave cabbies the right to refuse a fare whilst eating.